Azure/missionlz/src/bicep/README.md

 # Mission Landing Zone Bicep Template

-This folder contains the Bicep template for deploying Mission Landing Zone.
+This folder contains the Bicep template `mlz.bicep` for deploying Mission Landing Zone.
 See the [Deployment Guide for Bicep](../../docs/deployment-guide-bicep.md) for detailed instructions on how to use the template.

 ## Parameters